aboutcode-org/vulnerablecode/docs/source/tutorial_add_importer_pipeline.rst

 Prerequisites
 --------------

-Before writing pipeline to import advisories, it is important to familiarize yourself with the following concepts.
+Before writing a pipeline to import advisories, it is important to familiarize yourself with the following concepts.

 PackageURL